dangduomg/badlam/README.md

 is why Badlam code is so bloated and riddled with things very unnecessary for lambda calculus (such as `Class`, `Instance`, `BLError`, etc).
 Don't judge it.

+The name "Badlam" is an amalgam of lambda.
+The initial "ba" is also a reference to baba-lang, whose codebase Badlam is based on.

 ## How to install and use Badlam